Close

 The Insurance Times' Charter

-By Katie Scott Editor at Insurance Times, Nicola Maguire Head of Commercial at Biba
+By Katie Scott Editor at Insurance Times, Katherine Bryant CEO at The Progress Partnership, Nicola Maguire Head of Commercial at BIBA

 Katie will open the afternoon with reference to the charter document that was signed and published in October.
 Katie and guests will outline what the charter is set to achieve in 2026 and beyond.